implict/ofSiteKR/_documentation/math/ofMath_functions.markdown

 _advanced: False_
 -->

+_inlined_description: _

+Calculates the next larger power of 2.

+If the input is already a power of 2, it will return itself.
+Example:

+ofNextPow2(50); // returns 64 ofNextPow2(64); // returns 64 ofNextPow(401)); // returns 512

 _description: _

-eg: for an input of 50 ofNextPow2 will return 64 and for an input of 401 it will return 512.